Shareblue Media reporter Mike Stark arrested while covering Republican candidate for Virginia governor

 CORRECTION: An earlier version of this article incorrectly stated that Stark was not wearing a hooded sweatshirt.
 Stark told the Freedom of the Press Foundation that he was wearing a hooded sweatshirt.

-A Virginia judge found that Stark was guilty of misdemeanor disorderly conduct and imposed a $500 fine on him, the Washington Post reports.
+On Feb.
+13, 2018, a Virginia judge found that Stark was guilty of misdemeanor disorderly conduct and imposed a $500 fine on him, the Washington Post reports.

 Stark told the Freedom of the Press Foundation that he plans to appeal the judge's decision.